lanceyvang/blue_team/README.md

 # How to nagivate
 * Exercises are located in the Workshop folder
-* Each workshop includes notes for that workshop and extra files such as scripts are found inside the files folder.
+* Answers for that workshop are inside notes.md
+* Extra files such as scripts are found inside the files folder